 To encourage energy-efficient homes, some utility companies offer rebates for home improvements such as installing new windows.
 Consumers are urged to check with their local utility company to find out about rebates in their area and to ensure that they are purchasing qualifying products.

 Government-assisted programs like California’s HERO (Home Energy Renovation Opportunity) provide special financing opportunities to residential home owners as well as commercial property owners.
-The HERO program offers 100% coverage of the costs associated with purchasing and installing eligible products.
+So The HERO program offers 100% coverage of the costs associated with purchasing and installing eligible products.

 Interest paid on the principal balance is also tax deductible.